airyrooms/maleo.js/packages/Maleo.js/README.md

 ## Component Lifecycle

-Maleo.JS added a new component lifecycle hook called `getInitalProps`, this function is called during Server Side Rendering (SSR).
+Maleo.JS added a new component lifecycle hook called `getInitialProps`, this function is called during Server Side Rendering (SSR).

 This is useful especially for SEO purposes.